-The Earth's plates are therefore made of lithosphere and are able to move on the rest of the mantle beneath which, although solid, can flow slowly.
+The Earth's plates are therefore made of lithosphere and are able to move on the rest of the mantle.
+Although the mantle is solid, it can flow slowly.
 Plate properties and movement are described by the theory of plate tectonics.